 The good news is that you can easily learn the skill!
-Creating a budget plan that works for you takes a little time.
+Creating a budget that works for you takes a little time to learn and a little discipline to stick with but in the end, it’s well worth the rewards!

 The backbone of any budget is based on how much income you have coming in each month.
 Even if your income is lower than you’d like, you can still budget successfully, but it’s important to know what you have to work with to create a balanced budget.

 When budgeting, it’s critical that you use your net income as opposed to the gross, that is the amount after all deductions and taxes.
-Doing so will give you a more accurate representation of what you have.
-For all practical purposes, what is being deducted from your paycheck is money that isn’t available to spend.
+Doing so will give you a more accurate representation of what you have coming in.

 Some examples of common fixed expenses are: